 - Alignment with the objectives and relevant research areas of this funding opportunity

 A CIHR review committee will evaluate the full nominations.
 The committee will be created specifically for this funding opportunity.
-Committee members are selected following CIHR’s Policy on Conflict of Interest and Confidentiality in the context of Merit, Relevance and Peer Review (CCIP).
+Committee members are selected following the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations (COIC).

 For information on CIHR’s peer review process in general, see the Understand Peer Review section of CIHR’s website.